West Virginia Court Records

 - Contest the ticket

-- Payments may be made on or before the date indicated on the citation as failure to do so may result in additional penalties.
+- Payments may be made on or before the date indicated on the citation, as failure to do so may result in additional penalties.

 Contesting a Traffic Ticket in West Virginia